 “Chess and the Cult of the Virgin Mary,” and Chapter 8 “Chess and

-the Cult of Love,” (only first two sections, up to page 128) in Birth of the Chess Queen.
+the Cult of Love,” in Birth of the Chess Queen.
 HarperCollins.
 2005,

 - Parlett, Ch.
 16